Karthik06-Git/Image_Captioning_using_Transformers/README.md

 ## 🔍 Model Architecture

-1) **CNN Feature Extractor** (Encoder) – Visual Feature Encoder
+1) **CNN Feature Extractor** *(Encoder) – Visual Feature Encoder*
-- Backbone: Pre-trained VGG16 model from ImageNet.
+   Backbone: Pre-trained VGG16 model from ImageNet.

-- Role: Extracts high-level features from input images.
+   Role: Extracts high-level features from input images.
 The fully connected layers of VGG16 are discarded, and the output from the final convolutional layer is retained.

-- Output: A fixed-length vector (or feature map) that encodes spatial and semantic information about the image.
+   Output: A fixed-length vector (or feature map) that encodes spatial and semantic information about the image.

-- Why VGG16? \
+   Why VGG16? \
    Its deep architecture effectively captures hierarchical representations and it is lightweight compared to newer CNNs.

-2) **Transformer Encoder** – Visual Feature Refiner
-- Takes the VGG16 image feature vector as input.
+2) **Transformer Encoder** – *Visual Feature Refiner* Takes the VGG16 image feature vector as input.

-- Applies Layer Normalization to stabilize training.
+   Applies Layer Normalization to stabilize training.

-- Passes features through a Dense Layer to project them into the same dimensional space as the caption embeddings.
+   Passes features through a Dense Layer to project them into the same dimensional space as the caption embeddings.

-- Processes the features using a Multi-Head Attention layer:
+   Processes the features using a Multi-Head Attention layer:-

       Helps the model focus on different spatial parts of the image.

       Enhances representation by attending to multiple areas simultaneously.

       Another Layer Normalization follows to refine output.

-- Key Advantage: This enables the model to "look" at different parts of the image while generating each word of the caption.
+   Key Advantage: This enables the model to "look" at different parts of the image while generating each word of the caption.

-3) **Transformer Decoder** – Caption Generator
+3) **Transformer Decoder** – *Caption Generator*
-- Inputs are the tokenized and embedded captions (with positional encoding added to preserve word order).
+   Inputs are the tokenized and embedded captions (with positional encoding added to preserve word order).

-- The decoder:
+   The decoder:

       Uses Masked Multi-Head Self-Attention to prevent the model from "cheating" (i.e., looking ahead at future words).

       Applies Cross-Attention between the encoded image features and embedded caption tokens.

       Finally, passes through a Dense Softmax layer to generate a probability distribution over the vocabulary at each timestep.

-- Output: A sequence of predicted words forming a caption, starting with <start> and ending with <end> token.
+   Output: A sequence of predicted words forming a caption, starting with <start> and ending with <end> token.

 ---